perssonification/juniorTask/README.md

 Step 1: Requirements
-please make sure you have the following installed on your local docker github deskstop (optional)
+please make sure you have the following installed on your local -docker
+-github deskstop (optional)

 step 2:Clone the Repository
-Open up juniorTask and close repository or close in git hub deskstop
+-Open up juniorTask and close repository
+-or close in git hub deskstop

 (alternative)
 you can use git bash or powershell and run the following coomand promt